Effective Hiring – Nine Questions to Hire the Right Person for the Job

 - After the hiring process screens candidates down to a few possibilities, have three or four current team members ask each candidate questions they feel are important.
 This accomplishes three goals: 1) Gives the candidate the understanding that the hiring process is a team effort and if they are hired they are joining a team, not just working for a boss; 2) Gives you additional information and perspective on the candidate; and 3) Gives the current employees greater ownership in retaining this person on the team.

 Turnover costs money!
-In direct costs, indirect costs, opportunity costs – it’s expensive to replace someone.
+Direct costs, indirect costs, opportunity costs – it’s expensive to replace someone.
 A good hiring process can create greater retention.
-This interviewing system is designed to do just that by finding the right person to fill the vacant role, and to stick around for a long time.
-Investing a little time in the interviewing process will result in long lasting results.
+This interviewing system is designed to do just that by finding the right person to fill the vacant role and to stick around for a long time.
+Investing a little time in the interviewing process will result in long-lasting results.

 Intrigued by our 9 questions to hire the right person for the job?
 A lot of how a person responds can also be attributed to their personality type.
 Learn more about your personality type, and download resources to learn about others, with our Free Personality Type Assessment.

 Founder and President of Truby Achievements